Case Study

 Can Machine Learning Accelerate 3D Finite Element Modelling?

-Published on: Nov 22, 2023 Updated on: Feb 12, 2024 7 minutes read
+Published on: Nov 22, 2023 Updated on: Feb 12, 2024 Read: 7 minutes

 There are few certainties in geotechnical engineering, however, one thing that’s certain is “bad input data will produce bad results.”
 This statement highlights the importance of identifying or estimating representative material parameters in order to accurately evaluate ground behaviour.
 However, the complexity of geological materials can limit precise predictions and often require sensitivity analysis.
 This can be a time-consuming process, particularly when there is high uncertainty in material strengths.